mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 With the errors middleware the original request is passed through unaltered, but when the service responds with an error status code, the errors middleware then sends a custom GET request to a separate service.
 The response of this separate service is then returned in response to the external request, along with the error status code.

 ## How to set it up in Docker
 This tutorial assumes you already have a working Traefik configuration in Docker and you just wish to add the custom error page functionality.
-To act as the "Service B" in the above flow diagram we can set up an [Nginx web server](https://hub.docker.com/_/nginx/) to serve the error page.
+To act as the "Service B" in the above flow diagram we can set up a [Nginx web server](https://hub.docker.com/_/nginx/) to serve the error page.

 First we need a directory to store the Nginx configuration file (default.conf), and the error page html we want to serve.
 {{< code language="bash" title="Create directory" expand="Show" collapse="Hide" isCollapsed="false" >}}